Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

-Although the concept of our approximate enumeration would be new, the approach to this is rather well known.
-We employ the supergraph technique, which is frequently used in designing enumeration algorithms in the literature~\cite{DBLP:journals/jcss/CohenKS08,DBLP:conf/stoc/ConteU19,DBLP:journals/dam/SchwikowskiS02,DBLP:journals/algorithmica/KhachiyanBBEGM08,DBLP:journals/corr/abs-2004-09885}.
+Although the concept of our approximate enumeration {is new}, the approach to this is rather well known.
+We employ the \emph{supergraph technique}, which is frequently used in designing enumeration algorithms in the literature~\cite{DBLP:journals/jcss/CohenKS08,DBLP:conf/stoc/ConteU19,DBLP:journals/dam/SchwikowskiS02,DBLP:journals/algorithmica/KhachiyanBBEGM08,DBLP:journals/corr/abs-2004-09885}.
 In this technique, we consider a directed graph $\mathcal G = (\mathcal V, \mathcal E)$ whose node set $\mathcal V$ corresponds to the set of solutions.
-The key to designing an enumeration algorithm with the supergraph technique is to ensure that, by appropriately defining the arc set $\mathcal E$, $\mathcal G$ is strongly connected: If $\mathcal G$ is strongly connected, one can enumerate all the nodes of $\mathcal G$ by traversing its arcs from an arbitrary node.
-In order to define ``arcs'' from a solution, Cohen, Kimelfeld, and Sagiv~\cite{DBLP:journals/jcss/CohenKS08} invented a general technique to ensure the strong connectivity of $\mathcal G$ for enumerating maximal induced subgraphs with hereditary properties or connected hereditary properties.
-In their technique, they consider a subproblem of an enumeration problem, which they called an \emph{input-restricted problem}, and if one can efficiently solve this subproblem, they show that the entire enumeration problem can be solved efficiently as well.
-Very recently, Cao~\cite{DBLP:journals/corr/abs-2004-09885} comprehensively discussed the applicability of this technique.
+The key to designing an enumeration algorithm with the supergraph technique is to ensure that, by appropriately defining the arc set $\mathcal E$, $\mathcal G$ is strongly connected: If $\mathcal G$ is strongly connected, one can enumerate all the nodes of $\mathcal G$ by traversing its arcs from an arbitrary node. {Cohen, Kimelfeld, and Sagiv~\cite{DBLP:journals/jcss/CohenKS08} invented a general technique to ensure the strong connectivity of $\mathcal G$ for enumerating maximal induced subgraphs with hereditary properties or connected hereditary properties.} In their technique, they consider a subproblem of an enumeration problem, called an \emph{input-restricted problem}, and if one can efficiently solve this subproblem, they show that the entire enumeration problem can be solved efficiently as well.
+In particular, if the input-restricted problem for a monotone property $\Pi$ can be solved in time polynomial in the input size, then we say that $\Pi$ has a \emph{CKS property}.
+Note that as they used this term for hereditary properties on graphs, we slightly abuse this notion for our purpose. {Recently}, Cao~\cite{DBLP:journals/corr/abs-2004-09885} comprehensively discussed the applicability of this technique.